-The House of Lords was the scene of a very singular proceeding on the part of the Derby Government, on Tuesday night, a proceeding which demands the closest attention from the country.
+The House of Lords was the scene of a very singular proceeding on the part of the Derby Government, on Tuesday night,-a proceeding which demands the closest attention from the country.

-Lord MALMESBURY moved the second reading of a bill, modestly entitled, Surrender of Criminals (Convention with France) Bill.
-It is noticeable, that, in making this motion, Lord Malmesbuay did not, as is usual, state, in detail, the provisions of the bill, but confined himself to an account of the unsatisfactory relations at present subsisting between England and France, as regards the extradition of criminals.
+Lord Malmesbury moved the second reading of a bill, modestly entitled, Surrender of Criminals (Convention with France) Bill.
+It is noticeable, that, in making this motion, Lord Malmesbury did not, as is usual, state, in detail, the provisions of the bill, but confined himself to an account of the unsatisfactory relations at present subsisting between England and France, as regards the extradition of criminals.
 But he did allude to one part of the bill, which excited great suspicion.
 Premising that a convention had been made in 1843, he continued,-

-"This new convention extended the number of crimes for which the mutual surrender of criminals was to be ions by which security made, and contained some prov was given that no surrender should be demanded of political offenders against the French Government.
+"This new convention extended the number of crimes for which the mutual surrender of criminals was to be made, and contained some provisions by which security was given that no surrender should be demanded of political offenders against the French Government.
 It contained an article by which it was provided that no breach of a municipal or political law should be deemed a sufficient cause for demanding the surrender of the party who had been guilty of it.
-He must say this in favour of the present Government of France that it had mot him with great Government of France, that it had met him with great frankness and openness on this subject, and he was authorized by the French Ambassador to declare that to any provision which the wisdom of Parliament or the ingenuity of the legal profession could draw up to prevent the surrender of mere political offenders, his Government would give a willing consent."
+He must say this in favour of the present Government of France, that it had met him with great frankness and openness on this subject, and he was authorized by the French Ambassador to declare that to any provision which the wisdom of Parliament or the ingenuity of the legal profession could draw up to prevent the surrender of mere political offenders, his Government would give a willing consent."